This defect causes bile to collect in the liver and can lead to irreversible liver damage.

 In biliary atresia, starting shortly after birth, the bile ducts progressively narrow and become blocked.
 Thus, bile cannot reach the intestine.
 It eventually accumulates in the liver and then escapes into the blood, causing a yellowish discoloration of the skin (jaundice).
 Progressive, irreversible scarring of the liver, called cirrhosis, starts by the age of 2 months if the defect is not treated.

-Doctors do not know why biliary atresia develops.
+Doctors do not know why biliary atresia develops, but some infection-causing organisms and gene defects may be involved.
 About 15 to 20% of infants have other birth defects.

 In infants with biliary atresia, the urine becomes dark, the stools become pale, and the skin becomes increasingly jaundiced.
 These symptoms and an enlarged, firm liver are usually first noticed about 2 weeks after birth.